Icinga/icinga2/doc/6-object-types.md

   port            |**Optional.** The service name/port of the remote Icinga 2 instance.
 Defaults to `5665`. log_duration    |**Optional.** Duration for keeping replay logs on connection loss.
 Defaults to `1d` (86400 seconds).
 Attribute is specified in seconds.
 If log_duration is set to 0, replaying logs is disabled.
 You could also specify the value in human readable format like `10m` for 10 minutes or `1h` for one hour.

+Endpoint objects cannot currently be created with the API.

 ## <a id="objecttype-eventcommand"></a> EventCommand